Skip to content

 What's Next

 Phase 1 is hardware assembly.
-The components are ordered.
-The goal: power on the Pi, attach the display HAT, wire up buttons on a breadboard, and get something — anything — to show on the screen.
+The Pico W and e-ink display are on the bench.
+The goal: flash MicroPython, wire up the display and buttons on a breadboard, and get something — anything — to show on the screen.

 When the display shows its first pixel, Phase 1 is done.